 The courses have international accreditation, including those courses designed to meet career-change needs.
 Duration varies with FO/ EOD L2, L3 & L3+ courses averaging three intense weeks, while specialist courses such as C-IED & Search are a bit shorter.
 (If that sounds too short, well, it does rather depend how intense it all is and where trainees are starting from.)

-Recently used by UNMAS, UNOPS, ICRC, Commercial Agencies, various INGOs and those wishing to break into a career in HMA, their certification appears to be well worth having.
-Course fees are all-inclusive, covering training, food and accommodation.
+Used by UNOPS, ICRC, Commercial Agencies, various INGOs and those wishing to break into a career in HMA, their certification appears to be well respected, so well worth having.
+MAT Kosovo is commercial - but really does seem intent on giving value for money and meeting the end-users' needs.
+Course fees are all-inclusive, covering airport collection, training, food and accommodation.
 Prices on application.

 Contact: Ben Remfrey, MBE, Managing Director, or for more background, write to information.